 During the third Cod Wars the Arctic Corsair under the command of Skipper Charlie Pitts was involved in a confrontation with the Iceland Coastguard gunboat ‘Odinn’ which resulted in the trawler ramming the Icelandic vessel causing considerable damage to both vessels.
 This incident was the culmination of months of frustration for British vessels who had been harassed and exposed to hostile dangerous warp cutting practices from the gunboats.
 Both the Corsair and the ‘Odinn’ were out of commission for a period of time while repairs were carried out.

 When the Cod Wars were lost and traditional fishing grounds off Iceland, Norway became restricted the Industry went rapidly into decline, the Corsair like most other Hull trawlers was laid up without work but after a long period of inactivity she was put back into service in 1985 commanded by Skipper Bernard Wharam who on five consecutive three week trips broke world records earnings for a side trawler.
 In 1993 after being laid up for almost five years the Corsair was purchased by Kingston upon Hull City Council to be converted into a maritime attraction.
 Fishing Heritage group STAND, led by the then Chairman Adam Fowler, played a major part in the acquisition and refurbishment of the vessel.
-The job of refurbishing the vessel was undertaken by volunteers and this form of workforce is in evidence today.
+The job of refurbishing the vessel was undertaken by volunteers and this form of workforce is still in evidence today.
 The original idea was mooted by Albert Meggison and was continued over the years by stalwarts like Arthur Cowan, Jim Williams, Ted Coulman, Barry Atkinson, Eric Powley, Rob Ellis, Gordon Sutton, and so many more too numerous to recall.
 Todays long serving workforce include Trevor Evans, Peter Greenwood, .Many of the volunteers not only worked on the maintenance of the vessel but also during the open to the public season, April to Nov gave their time and effort as tour guides giving the visitors an insight into what life was like at sea on a deep sea distant water side trawler.
 The knowledge of these men was invaluable in providing the visiting public with an enjoyable virtual experience.

 As part of a major maritime development by Kingston upon Hull City Council, the Arctic Corsair, Hull’s premier maritime attraction and last remaining sidewinder trawler, has been taken out of service to undergo essential maintenance and update important features of interest within the vessel.